-True love is an ever-evolving and ever-expanding truth which comes with no guarantees except perhaps for reverence for each other.
-It has no rhyme and no reason yet remains steadfast, unchangeable and abiding.
-There is nothing our twin can do or say to change how we feel inside; there is nothing they could show us that would make us love or respect them any less.
+True love is an ever-evolving and ever-expanding truth: it has no rhyme or reason yet remains steadfast and abiding.
+There is nothing our Twin can do or say to change how we feel inside; there is nothing they could show us that would make us love or respect them any less.
 Real love comes to us quietly with a stability of emotion.
 It is not a lustful, impetuous passion driven by sentimentality and emotionalism but rather an element of calm and depth which quietly slips into our life and which peers deep into our soul.
 When we truly someone we would never intentionally do anything to hurt the other.
 We only want their happiness, even when they make choices that do not involve us.

 A relationship based solely on romantic love requires two people to constantly communicate, bargain and compromise to remain in agreement with each other.
 Since there is no underlying resonance, the lovers need constant reassurance that the other still loves them.
 However, the spiritual affinity of true love allows us to understand and relate to each other on a much deeper level; that of the soul.
 True love reveals an entire new dimension of energetic possibility: we don’t need any validation or reassurance from the other since our connection is felt on the inside, and the need for reassurance is replaced by telepathy and synchronicities, and generally being on the same page with each other.
 The only confusion comes when the other is not being true to what is in their heart; since we are always able to see the intention in their heart – so that even when the words lie, the heart cannot.

 Twin flames are two sovereign beings with no need control each other or interfere with each other’s choices.
 Any co-dependence should raise a red flag which tells you this is not your twin flame but more likely a karmic soulmate.
 When we really love someone, we don’t need anything from them.
-Yes, we may miss the person terribly and wish they were part of our life but we also know “what will be, will be”.
-We would never make any demands or claims on them that would cause them confusion or pain.
-If they choose to be with someone else even when we know that their soul loves us, we accept that this is something that they need for their growth and we wish them only happiness.
+Yes, we may miss them terribly and wish they were part of our life but we also know “what will be, will be”.
+We would never want to deliberately cause them confusion or pain, or to make any unreasonable claims or demands.
+If they choose to be with someone else we can accept that this is something that they need for their growth and we wish them only happiness.

 Falling in immature, romantic love requires no effort whatsoever.
 There is nothing to choose or decide: this kind of love chooses you with its “I can’t survive without you”.
 Co-dependency, attachment, jealousy, blame, self-pity, emotional blackmail; they give you no choice.
-When we are held in relationships by a perceived “duty” or out of guilt, then we are no longer choosing love; because True love will always give you a choice.
-As long as you are compelled to do something because it is your duty then you don’t love what you are doing.
+When we are held in relationships by a perceived “duty” or out of guilt, then this is not true love – true love ALWAYS presents itself as a choice.
 Where there is love there is no duty and no responsibility.

 True love is unassuming, without pride or shame.
 It focuses on the will and involves choices: I can live without you, but I make a choice not to.
-If people can love each other in a mature way, no one will have to compromise their own feelings and preferences in order to be loved.
+If people can love each other in a mature way, no one will have to compromise their feelings and preferences in order to be loved.
 Having a choice means having the freedom to choose.
 Freedom to choose only exists when all options are available to us.
-It says Life is “richer with you”.
 It is the greatest feeling in the world and a true experience of freedom: having the most important thing in the world without owning it.

 Our imperfections are part of us as much as our qualities are; and it is only by fully embracing them that they can be transformed.
 The thing with true love is that it allows us to see an imperfect person as someone who is perfect for us.
 This does not mean that we try to ignore those less-than-perfect parts of this person, turning our focus on the “good bits”, which is often what happens in relationships.
 This is not even an option for twin flames since the eyes of true love see so deeply into the other’s soul that those imperfections are very clear to us and could not be hidden from view.
 Rather, instead of denying these parts we love them just as much as we love all the outwardly and inwardly good things about them.
 The imperfections are what make them fragile and creates an intimacy, a bearing of the soul and closeness that cannot be denied.